With the game of poker evolving as much as it has, it is nearly impossible to become a great poker player without using some form of poker coaching.

 To get the most value out of free poker coaching, you should make sure to read and watch every piece of the free material you can get your hands on.

 Preferably, you want to make sure that you are reading the content in the order it was intended, as this will ensure you understand the things that are being talked about in the more advanced lessons.
+A great place to start is with our very own blog that offers a ‘Beginners Content’ section for everyone looking to start their journey.

+Before settling for a poker coaching course, make sure you have read the reviews and found out exactly what the program entails.
 Find out more about the coach who created the course and their results, as well as the coaching style and the kind of materials the course contains.

-If you can get a free preview of the course or snippets of it, you will definitely want to do that, as this will ensure you can relate to the coach’s teaching style and methods before you invest the money.
+If you can get a free preview of the course or snippets of it, you will want to do that, as this will ensure you can relate to the coach’s teaching style and methods before you invest the money.

 Once you have joined a paid program, it is highly advisable to spend many hours studying it and re-watching more advanced concepts.
+It’s like learning any new skill, the more you practice it the easier it becomes over time.

-It is important not to rush your learning process and allow yourself as much time as needed to cement your knowledge and fully adopt the lessons being taught by your poker mentor.
+It is important not to rush your learning process and to allow yourself as much time as needed to cement your knowledge and fully adopt the lessons being taught by your poker mentor.

-If a poker site has 40 hours of video material, you will probably need 200 hours or more of studying time to ensure that you have truly mastered the course.
+If a poker training site has 40 hours of video material, you will probably need 200 hours or more of studying time to ensure that you have truly mastered the course.

 The results of such meticulous studying will show in your results, as you will be able to fully emulate your coach’s game and apply every single concept you learned during the course you underwent.